 - Long baths

-If you or someone you know is having the symptoms above, it’s a good time to explore help.
-Anxiety disorders are 100% treatable, but without some sort of profressional treatment they tend to get more severe over time.
+If you or someone you know is having the symptoms above, it’s a good time to explore anxiety counseling.
+Anxiety disorders are 100% treatable, but without some sort of professional treatment they tend to get more severe over time.
 There is no need to harm yourself further by living with an anxiety disorder.
-Schedule a free consultation with us today.
+Schedule a free individual consultation with us today.
 With the proper counseling & therapy we can offer, you will live a much happier life.